 The MONTONE.42 is equipped with four MADI I/O ports, each of which may specified to be i) dual optical SC (singlemode or multimode), ii) dual coaxial on BNCs, or iii) an empty SFP carrier to accept a compatible cartridge of the user’s choice.
 There are also two standard Gigabit Ethernet ports for connection to the IP network.

 MONTONE.42 incorporates a full internal routing matrix which permits any audio channel in an incoming MADI or RAVENNA stream to be re-embedded in any outgoing MADI or RAVENNA stream.
-Access to the matrix – and all other unit setup functions – is via Java-based software accessed through the network ports.
+Access to the matrix – and all other unit setup functions – is via HTML5-based browser pages; these automatically scale to the GUI in use, allowing control from almost any type of device.
 Basic settings are also available from the unit’s front panel.

 The unit’s sync source may be an internal clock (when the unit is used as a sync grand master), a MADI input, PTP via the network, an externally applied wordclock or video sync (black-and-burst).
+PTP Profiles supported include Default, AES67 Media and the Professional Broadcast Environment Profile defined by SMPTE ST2059-2.
 The unit is compliant with AES11 for clock stability.
 A USB port is also provided for system firmware updates.

 The unit is intended for permanent installation in broadcast studio complexes and transmission centres, and has been designed for fail-safe operation: the network ports may be configured as a dual-redundant pair with auto fail-over, and the unit is fitted with dual internal universal PSUs with separate AC inlets, fuses and AC switches.